newatoms/beta/_private/pitches/stby.md

 ### Goal

-To develop understand into the process of service design
+To develop understanding into the process of service design

 ### Method